 Lithuanian law

 The child must be legally recognized as a person with a disability in order to receive the State’s support.
-State support should be guaranteed regardless of the type of disability – mental or physical.
-Disability status is granted and the specific category of disability is determined in accordance with the Law on Social Integration of the Disabled and requires special medical expertise.
-You can learn more about the procedure for obtaining disability status on the webpage of the Disability and Working Capacity Assessment Office.
+State support should be guaranteed regardless of the type of disability.
+Disability status is granted and the specific category of disability is determined in accordance with the Law on the Fundamentals of Protection of the Rights of Persons with Disabilities and requires special medical expertise.
+You can learn more about the procedure for obtaining disability status on the website of the Agency for the Protection of the Rights of Person with Disabilities.

-After the child is legally recognized as a person with disabilities, they are entitled to several forms of special support.
+After the child is legally recognized as a person with a disability, they are entitled to several forms of support.

-note The support available for children with special needs and for persons who have undertaken their care may be subject to change.
-You can learn about the current types of support applicable in your situation in the law or contact the competent public institution in your situation, for example, your municipality.
+note The support available for children with individual needs and for persons who have undertaken their care may be subject to change.
+You can learn about the current types of support applicable in your situation in the law or contact the competent public institution in your situation, for example, your municipality or the Agency for the Protection of the Rights of Person with Disabilities.

-Parents or other persons taking care of a child with special needs are currently entitled to the supplement to the family state benefit for a child with disabilities, a monthly benefit for children with disabilities until the child turns 18 years old.
+Parents or other persons taking care of a child with individual needs are currently entitled to the supplement to the family state benefit for a child with a disability, a monthly benefit for children with disabilities until the child turns 18 years old.

-You can learn more about the social benefits available to families with disabled children on the webpage of the Ministry of Social Security and Labour.
+You can learn more about the social benefits available to families with children with disabilities on the webpage of the Ministry of Social Security and Labour.

-Children with special needs are entitled to the same standard of health care offered to other children.
+Children with individual needs are entitled to the same standard of health care offered to other children.
 In Lithuania, all children up to the age of 18 years can receive healthcare services free of charge.
-Families with children who have special needs may receive additional services.
+Families with children who have individual needs may receive additional services.

-Children with special needs must have the opportunity to obtain education in a manner compatible with their abilities and without discrimination.
+Children with individual needs must have the opportunity to obtain education in a manner compatible with their abilities and without discrimination.
 According to the Education law, parents can choose the education institution for their children.
-If it is possible, taking into account the abilities of the child and technical and other equipment at the school for the child, children with disabilities can obtain education in general education or special education programs.
+If it is possible, taking into account the abilities of the child and technical and other equipment at the school for the child, children with disabilities.

 The State is encouraged to support families with children with disabilities by various means.
 In Lithuania, state institutions and municipalities provide various services for free or for reduced costs for people with disabilities and their families.